hashicorp/consul/website/source/docs/connect/configuration.html.md

 * <a name="bind_port"></a><a href="#bind_port">`bind_port`</a> - The
   port the proxy will bind it's _public_ mTLS listener to.
-If not provided, the agent will attempt to assing one from its [configured proxy port range](/docs/agent/options.html#proxy_min_port) if available.
+If not provided, the agent will attempt to assign one from its [configured proxy port range](/docs/agent/options.html#proxy_min_port) if available.
 By default the range is [20000, 20255] and the port is selected at random from that range.